Jusas/astrometry-api-lite/readme.md

 The basic need is to be able to run Node.js applications and the astrometry.net solver.
 If you can do those, you've got what you need.

+__NOTE:__ It's important to note that __Debian based distributions will not have any NGC objects in their annotations__ if you've installed astrometry.net from their packages; this is due to the non-commercial license requirements to use those object catalogs, and Debian has had to remove that data - you'll probably need to jump through some hoops and compile astrometry.net yourself if you want them in.

 This has been tested in both **Windows 10 Subsystem for Linux** and in **Ubuntu 16.04**.